eliatra/go-aes-gcm/README.md

 # Go AES GCM

-A small go library and command line tool (CLI) to encrypt/decrypt data and files.
+A small go library and command line tool (CLI) to encrypt/decrypt data and files with symmetric encryption algorithm AES in GCM mode.

 ## Eliatra